-- select basic age appropriate materials to read or listen to for pleasure after being shown a variety of age and development level appropriate text selections and will choose a reading selection of his or her liking based on preferred topics and favorite authors; - identify and compare the main characteristics among the major genres and subgenres (poetry, novel, drama, short story, essay or editorial); - evaluate the author's use of literary elements: theme, point of view, characterization, setting, and plot pertinent to the basic study of prose; - compare poetry for the effects of sound, form, language, alliteration, onomatopoeia, graphics, structure, and theme to convey mood and meaning in poetry.
+- select basic age appropriate materials to read or listen to for pleasure after being shown a variety of age and development level appropriate text selections and will choose a reading selection of his or her liking based on preferred topics and favorite authors; - identify and compare the main characteristics among the major genres (poetry, fiction, nonfiction, short story, dramatic literature and essay); - evaluate the author's use of literary elements: theme, point of view, characterization, setting, and plot pertinent to the basic study of prose; - compare poetry for the effects of sound, form, language, alliteration, onomatopoeia, graphics, structure, and theme to convey mood and meaning in poetry.

-- select grade-level appropriate materials to read or to listen to for pleasure based on personal preference of a variety of criteria, including text difficulty, recommendations of others, and knowledge of author's styles, themes, and genres; - identify and compare the main characteristics among the major genres and subgenres (poetry, novel, drama, short story, essay or editorial) and the literary devices unique to each; - evaluate the author's use of literary elements: theme, point of view, characterization, setting, and plot, and analyze the use of such elements as foreshadowing, irony, satire, and other literary elements pertinent to the basic study of prose; - evaluate poetry for the effects of sound, form, figurative language, alliteration, onomatopoeia, graphics, structure, and theme to convey mood, meaning, and aesthetic qualities in poetry.
+- select grade-level appropriate materials to read or to listen to for pleasure based on personal preference of a variety of criteria, including text difficulty, recommendations of others, and knowledge of author's styles, themes, and genres; - identify and compare the main characteristics among the major genres (poetry, fiction, nonfiction, short story, dramatic literature and essay) and the literary devices unique to each; - evaluate the author's use of literary elements: theme, point of view, characterization, setting, and plot, and analyze the use of such elements as foreshadowing, irony, satire, and other literary elements pertinent to the basic study of prose; - evaluate poetry for the effects of sound, form, figurative language, alliteration, onomatopoeia, graphics, structure, and theme to convey mood, meaning, and aesthetic qualities in poetry.